volcano-sh/website/docs/Scheduler/Plugins/rescheduling.md

       - name: nodeorder
       - name: binpack
 ```

+> **Warning:** Currently, only the `lowNodeUtilization` strategy is registered and wired up in the scheduler code as a victim strategy.
+The other strategies described in the "Rescheduling Strategies" section above (offlineOnly, lowPriorityFirst, shortLifeTimeFirst, bigObjectFirst, moreReplicasFirst) are defined in the design but are **not yet implemented**.
+The `queueSelector` and `labelSelector` filter fields are also not yet parsed by the current code.

 > **Note:** The rescheduling decisions consider metrics collected from Prometheus.
 Ensure your metrics configuration is correctly set up as it evaluates real node resource utilization instead of requested resource amounts.